arkeodev/computer-vision/README.md

-# Demystify Deep Learning Applications
+# Computer Vision

-Welcome to **Demystify Deep Learning Applications**!
+Welcome to **Computer Vision**!
 This project is dedicated to exploring and simplifying deep learning models and their applications.

 My journey to demystify deep learning is a personal one.
 I create Jupyter notebooks as a way to solidify my understanding of complex concepts by implementing them.
 Rather than just consuming information through videos and articles, I find that actively working through the problems and coding the solutions is where true learning occurs.
 This repository serves as my learning diary, where each notebook is a chapter of my growing expertise in deep learning.